matteoferla/rdkit_to_params/README.md

 There are some other things to pay attention to:

 * Atom names are 4-letters.
 It is always safer to add the spaces yourself if assigning them.
-* CHI struggles with rings
+* CHI struggles with rings, so currently `c1ccccc1CCC` has only one CHI (C7, C8, C9, H10), even if (C6, C7, C8, C9) probably counts?

 ## To Do
 I have not coded yet, because I forgot: